emanskaia/CPSC545_final_project/README.md

 ```

 ### Experiment 1.
 BindingDB dataset
-In the first experiment, I harnessed a pre-trained model sourced from the DeepPurpose repository to evaluate its performance against a vast collection of one million distinct molecular compounds in conjunction with a specified target protein.
-The molecular compounds, numbering in the millions, were systematically acquired from the Zinc15 database and selected through a random sampling process conducted in a prior phase of the study.
-This compiled dataset was denominated as "molecules_dataset."
+In the initial phase of Experiment 1, a pre-trained neural network model from the DeepPurpose repository was employed to assess its efficacy in predicting binding affinities across a diverse set of one million distinct molecular compounds.
+These compounds were systematically retrieved from the Zinc15 database through a random sampling procedure conducted in the preliminary stages of the study.
+This comprehensive dataset was designated as [molecules_dataset](https://github.com/emanskaia/CPSC545_final_project/blob/main/Data/molecules_dataset.rar) and is accessible in the folder [Data](https://github.com/emanskaia/CPSC545_final_project/tree/main/Data).

-The acquisition and processing scripts for the BindingDB dataset can be found here
-, while the script for executing the pre-trained model can be accessed here
+Scripts for the acquisition and preprocessing of the BindingDB dataset can be found in the folder [Experiment 1](https://github.com/emanskaia/CPSC545_final_project/tree/main/Experiment_1) here: [1_download_and_process_data_BindingDB.py](https://github.com/emanskaia/CPSC545_final_project/blob/main/Experiment_1/1_download_and_process_data_BindingDB.py).
+Additionally, the script for executing the pre-trained model is available here [2_Pretrained_model_application.py](https://github.com/emanskaia/CPSC545_final_project/blob/main/Experiment_1/2_Pretrained_model_application.py)

 ### Experiment 2.
 A model trained on PDB-Bind dataset